PTE Listening Practice: Modules, Test Format & Success Tips

 To score well, your summary should capture the most significant points from the recording, be well-structured, free of grammar errors, use a diverse vocabulary, and have accurate spelling.

-In this second part, you will hear a recording lasting 40 to 90 seconds.
+In this second part, you will hear a recording that lasts between 40 and 90 seconds.
 Then, you will answer a multiple-choice question that might have more than 1 correct response.

 You can make your choices by clicking on the options with your mouse.
 Note that you can only listen to the recording once, so it’s best to focus on the audio.

-You will receive 1 point for each correct answer and 1 minus point for the incorrect one.
+You will receive 1 point for each correct answer and 1 minus point for each incorrect one.
 It’s possible to score a minimum of 0, but no negative marks beyond that.

 Fill In The Blanks